 Recommendations to the Trust Board

+The LGB evaluate and challenge as set out below.

 A LGB Resources Committee meets at least 4 times a year to consider – Health and Safety, Finance, Personnel, Premises.

 Quorum: Half committee membership (rounded up to a full number) Frequency of meetings: At least 4 meetings per year and, as and when required.